Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Meningitis is a disease caused by an inflammation of the meninges, the membranes that surround the brain.
 The inflammation is usually caused by infection of the fluid surrounding the brain and spinal cord.

 There are two distinct types of meningitis, each with different causes:

 Bacterial (caused by a bacterium)

 The following are the most common symptoms of meningitis.
-However, each individual may experience symptoms differently.
+However, each person may experience symptoms differently.
 Symptoms may include:

 Symptoms for children may also include:

 It is important to note that these symptoms may not occur all at once, nor in everyone who contracts meningitis.
 The symptoms of meningitis may resemble other conditions or medical problems.
 Always consult your health care provider for a diagnosis.

 In addition to a complete medical history and physical exam, diagnostic procedures for meningitis may include the following:

 Specific treatment for meningitis will be determined by your health care provider based on:

 While recovering from meningitis, other therapies may be used to improve healing and comfort, and provide relief from symptoms.
 These may include the following: